 Costa Rica has achieved an extraordinary milestone in the history of green energy.
 Only with renewable energies, this country has been operating for more than 6 months.
 The heavy rains in the region have allowed the country to completely renounce fossil fuels, and to feed almost entirely on the electricity generated from four hydroelectric plants, with a little extra help from geothermal, solar green energy and wind projects.
 With a little more investment, this trend can be maintained over time.

-It is expected for Costa Rica to be completely Carbon Neutral by the year 2021.
-It is an extraordinary effort for a small nation proving that change is possible when you have a true commitment to move forward.
+It is expected that Costa Rica to be completely Carbon Neutral by the year 2021.
+It is an extraordinary effort for a small nation to prove that change is possible when you have a true commitment to move forward.